briankiume/briankiume/README.md

 ### What I’m currently working on 🔭
 <a href="https://public.tableau.com/app/profile/briank/viz/KEElections/Dash" target="_blank"><img src="Images\elections.png"></a>
-Interact with the <a href="https://public.tableau.com/app/profile/briank/viz/KEElections/Dash" target="_blank">Dashboard</a>

 <br>
+Tap to interact with the Dashboard

 ### ⚡ Get in touch